kbario/NMRalter8r/README.md

 such as food and water intake, lifestyle and behaviour, and this variation interferes with the multivariate statistics used to analyse NMR spectra.
-Therefore the goal of NMRalter8r is to calculate the signal to noise of the spectra and aim to make this constant across all samples acquired which would remove dilution effects.
+Therefore the goal of NMRalter8r is to calculate the signal to noise of the spectra and aims to make this constant across all samples acquired which would remove dilution effects.
 This is achieved through automating the NMR and calculating on the fly the number of scans needed to remove the effects of dilution.

 <!-- badges: end -->